Parenting Sentencing Alternative (PSA)

 FOSA Orders Can Be Revoked

-DOC will provide quarterly progress reports to the court regarding the participants’s progress in programming, treatment, and other supervision requirements.
+DOC will provide quarterly progress reports to the court regarding the participants’ progress in programming, treatment, and other supervision requirements.

 Judges have the authority to require the participant to appear at court to evaluate progress or address violations of supervision.
 They can modify conditions, impose confinement within the standard range, or revoke the alternate sentence and remand them to prison to serve their sentence if the court determines the participant violated the conditions or is failing to make progress in treatment.
 The time spent in the community will not be credited toward the confinement time.

-- People facing prison confinement are eligible for the Family and Offiender Sentencing Alternative (FOSA) if they meet all of the following conditions:
+- People facing prison confinement are eligible for the Family and Offender Sentencing Alternative (FOSA) if they meet all of the following conditions:

-- The high end of the person’s sentence is more than one year (presumptive prisons sentence)
+- Will be sentenced for an offense where the high end of the standard sentence range is greater than one year

-- Person must sign a release of information waiver regarding current and/or prior child welfare involvement
+- Sign a release of information waiver regarding current and/or prior child welfare involvement

-- The person may not have current or prior convictions for a felony sex and/or violent offense
+- Have current or prior convictions for a felony sex offense and/or serious offense

-- DOC 02-363 Addendum to the DSHS Authorization Form
+- DOC 02-363 Addendum to Release of Information